 As a translator, Krupa works with English, Gujarati, and French with varying degrees of fluency.
 Her undergraduate education at Sri Aurobindo International Centre of Education (SAICE), Pondicherry, was in the French medium.
-She has also worked as a language specialist with the Kindle e-periodicals team at Amazon assisting several French periodicals such as Le Monde, Le Parisien and Le Figaro transition to the Kindle platform.
-Apart from these, her journalistic writings and features have appeared in various magazines on topics such as art & culture, music, film, society and human interest stories.
-Her poems, other creative writings and translations have been published on platforms such as MuseIndia, Cyclamens & Swords, and Dialogue.
+She also has editiorial and corporate experience as a language specialist with the Amazon Kindle e-periodicals team assisting periodicals such as Le Monde, Le Parisien and Le Figaro transition to the Kindle platform.
+Her journalistic writings and features have appeared in various magazines on topics such as art & culture, music, film, society and human interest stories.
+Her poems, other creative writings have been published on platforms such as MuseIndia, Cyclamens & Swords, and Dialogue.
 Her translations have been published in Sahitya Akademi’s journal Indian Literature.

 About the blog